bcbi/julia_tutorials/plotting/PITCHME.md

 ```

 ---
-### Don't forget plots.jl
+### Don't forget other libraries

-It is great for complex layouts.
+Plots.jl - is great for complex layouts.
+Vega.jl - great looking plots but it is in transition at the moment
+Gadfly.gl - some plots are easy out of the box

 https://github.com/bcbi/julia_tutorials/blob/master/plotting/stats_plots_recipes.ipynb